SalesTim/tech-hub/src/app/_post/2020-07-25-deep-dive-microsoft-teams-client.md

 ```js
 "enableAlphonso": true
 ```
-I didn't found on the web a lot of references to "Alphonso" that may be related to Teams.
+I didn't find on the web a lot of references to "Alphonso" that may be related to Teams.
 I just found this [npm package](https://www.npmjs.com/package/alphonso) which is a private offline npm registry.
 It could make sense as Microsoft may use private local registries to avoid to publish some packages publicly...
 Anybody knows what it stands for?

 **A little FREE advice for Microsoft 😎**
 Last but not least, from the `sharingIndicatorFactory.js` file, you can see that the development team has to fix this issue: